Smiling is good for you

 Smiling and mindfulness meditation

-Another way to thing that helps all of the above is meditation.
+Another way to think about these things that helps all of the above is to meditate.
 Try smiling “inwardly” to yourself while you’re meditating.
 It will help you feel good and help your body remember the good feelings associated with meditating.
 It also helps radiate some of those good feelings out to your friends and family and coworkers.

 Because another really nice thing about smiling is that it’s contagious.
 So make yourself and everyone around you happy today and smile.